 Some voices in the Orthodox Church are calling for precisely this extension.
-Thus for example Nicholas Denysenko, in his fascinating volume Liturgical Reform After Vatican II: The Impact on Eastern Orthodoxy.
+Thus for example Nicholas Denysenko, in his fascinating and excellent volume Liturgical Reform After Vatican II: The Impact on Eastern Orthodoxy.
 After surveying a number of different Orthodox approaches to the issue of liturgical reform, Deacon Denysenko writes about the desirability of expanding the boundaries of liturgical participation available to women in the Orthodox Church.
 For him this includes the creation of an order of deaconesses, and the formal tonsuring of women as readers in the Church.
 “But,” he writes, “the integration of women into liturgical ministry should not end here.
 Women and girls should also be permitted to serve as acolytes and enter the sanctuary.
 Many Orthodox churches prohibit women from entering the sanctuary on account of rules of ritual impurity, a theological problem exacerbated by a limited episcopal directive in the United States that prohibited women from holding the cloth during Holy Communion.
 The prohibition of women and girls from serving as acolytes depends on the faulty theology underpinning rules of ritual impurity and the dubious connection between serving as an acolyte and seeking ordination to a major order [such as deacons and priests].”

 What are we to make of all this?